 In clinics like Rio Rancho, staff turnover can be high and patients often walk in without appointments.
 The clinic was good at treating asthma crises, but there never seemed to be enough time to teach the children and their caregivers how to manage the illness on a day-to-day basis so they could avoid those crises.

-That changed when the clinic started working with the American Lung Association of Oklahoma as part of the Enhancing Care for Children with asthma project..
+That changed when the clinic started working with the American Lung Association as part of the Enhancing Care for Children with asthma project..
 The Association showed the clinic how to come up with a standard method for treating asthma patients.

 “The clinic realized it can’t do everything in a 15-minute visit with the doctor,” says Kathy Moseley of the American Lung Association of New Mexico.

 Instead, patients with asthma get a 30-minute visit that involves the entire staff.
 That ensures patients get the pre-appointment prep, education, and follow-up they need to more effectively manage their asthma.